 Prior to that, Lisa was the director of intergovernmental affairs and policy development for the Boston Public Health Commission for seven years, where she led cross-agency initiatives, regulatory development activities, and legislative advocacy.
 At BPHC, she steered policy initiatives for tobacco control, obesity prevention, and addressing the social determinants of health.
 She also led the city’s Health in All Policies work, which culminated in a health impact assessment of the city’s Living Wage Ordinance.
 Before joining the city of Boston, Lisa was counsel for the Joint Committee on the Environment, Natural Resources and Agriculture and the House Committee on Climate Change, where she worked on legislation to address climate change, clean energy siting, and oceanfront development.

-Before coming to the Betsy Lehman Center, Jackie worked as a public health prevention specialist at the Worcester Division of Public Health and the Central Massachusetts Public Health Alliance (WDPH/CMRPHA).
-While in this position, she managed community health grants aimed at addressing chronic diseases by increasing access to healthy food and opportunities for physical activity.
-Jackie coordinated projects and initiatives focused on policy, systems and environmental change as a way to increase healthy eating and active living in the city of Worcester and six surrounding towns.
+Before coming to the Betsy Lehman Center, Jackie was a public health prevention specialist at the Worcester Division of Public Health and the Central Massachusetts Public Health Alliance.
+In this position, she managed community health grants aimed at addressing chronic diseases by increasing access to healthy food and opportunities for physical activity.
+She coordinated projects and initiatives focused on policy, systems and environmental change as a way to increase healthy eating and active living in the city of Worcester and six surrounding towns.

 Jackie holds a Master in Public Health from Boston University and a Bachelor of Arts in Psychology from the University of Illinois at Chicago.